 Page 622, Case 667: Four people were startled to see an apparition that disappeared just after a woman screamed "He's dead."
 Word later arrived that a person corresponding to the apparition had been murdered far away on the same night.
 The account says, "his spirit appeared to his wife, his child, an elder sister, and myself."

-As I will show in posts later this year (that cite 30+ cases in the literature), the account just cited is not a rare one -- for there are quite a few cases of apparitions being seen by multiple observers at the same time.
+The account just cited is not a rare one -- for there are quite a few cases of apparitions being seen by multiple observers at the same time.
+See here and here for 34 such cases.